SPQR: A History of Ancient Rome

 SPQR: A History of Ancient Rome is a 2015 book by English classicist Mary Beard that was published in the United Kingdom by Profile Books and elsewhere by Liveright & Company.

-SPQR appeared on the hardcover, non-fiction bestseller list in December 2015.
+SPQR appeared on the New York Times hardcover, non-fiction bestseller list in December 2015.

 It was a finalist for the 2015 National Book Critics Circle Award (Nonfiction).

+SPQR or S.P.Q.R., an initialism for Senatus Populusque Romanus (Classical Latin: [sɛˈnaːtʊs pɔpʊˈɫʊskʷɛ roːˈmaːnʊs]; transl.
+"The Senate and People of Rome"), is an emblematic phrase referring to the government of the Roman Republic.
+It appears on documents made public by an inscription in stone or metal, in dedications of monuments and public works, and on some Roman currency.